aurelmegn/webhostingapp/Readme.md

 - [ ] figure out how to create the virtualenv of different version
 - [ ] animation on click on execute command
-- [ ] remove the directory of the app when issueing a command (by the client) todo for dashboard:
+- [ ] remove the directory of the app when issueing a command (by the client)
+- [ ] change the ftp home dir, it's now the directory named "content" on the user apphome
+- [ ] change the authentication by using now the format username:app for the username
+- [ ]
+ todo for dashboard:

 ## Attention